alfredostochiero/Pong-Game/README.txt

-A simple pong game using python
+A simple pong game using python 3.8

+Single player and Multiplayer Game